Chart Color Schemes

 Infrastructure

-Altona has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Altona has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-A total of 31 infrastructure projects have been identified by AreaSearch as potentially impacting a specific area.
-Among these key projects are Maidstone Street Level Crossing Removal (Altona), Level Crossing Removal - Maidstone Street Altona, and Altona / Racecourse Road Ford Crossing Rebuild.
-Additionally, the Altona Pier Redevelopment is also notable.
-The following list details those projects likely to be most relevant.
+The performance of an area can be significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+In total, 23 such projects have been identified by AreaSearch as potentially impacting the area.
+Notable projects include Maidstone Street Level Crossing Removal (Altona), Level Crossing Removal - Maidstone Street Altona, Altona / Racecourse Road Ford Crossing Rebuild, and Altona Pier Redevelopment.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.